Bias-Corrected Data Synthesis for Imbalanced Learning: Theoretical Properties

 \item[(A3)] \textbf{Transformation bound for the loss function.} There exists $\varepsilon_h$ such that

 \end{enumerate} \end{assumption}

-By Assumption~\ref{asmp_transformation}~(A1), $T$ represents the transformation from the majority distribution to the minority distribution: if $\bm X\sim \mathcal P_0$, then $T(\bm X)\sim \mathcal P_1$.
-For synthetic distributions, the pair $(\tilde{\mathcal P}_0, \tilde{\mathcal P}_1)$ approximately preserves the same relation: $\tilde{\mathcal P}_1$ is close in $\mathcal W_1$ distance to $(\tilde{\mathcal P}_0)_{\#T}$ up to $\varepsilon_T$.
-This ensures that the synthetic generator retains the transformation structure.
+By Assumption~\ref{asmp_transformation}~(A1), the minority distribution $\mathcal P_1$ is approximately characterized as a transformation of the majority distribution through a mapping $T$, in the sense that the pushforward measure $(\mathcal P_0)_{\#T}$ is close to $\mathcal P_1$ in $\mathcal W_1$ distance up to $\varepsilon_T$.
+Assumption~\ref{asmp_transformation} (A1) is imposed as a structural alignment condition rather than a requirement for an explicitly known or computable transformation.
+The transformation $T$ is introduced solely for theoretical analysis to characterize the degree of distributional similarity between majority and minority populations.
+In practice, our method does not require estimating or specifying $T$, and the validity of the results depends only on the existence of such a transformation with small Wasserstein discrepancy.
+For the synthetic distributions, the same transformation structure is approximately preserved: $\tilde{\mathcal P}_1$ remains close in $\mathcal W_1$ distance to $(\tilde{\mathcal P}_0)_{\#T}$, with the discrepancy controlled by the same tolerance $\varepsilon_T$.
+This ensures that the synthetic generator retains the transformation structure between the majority and minority distributions.
 (A2) ensures the Lipschitz continuity of the loss and the transformed loss.
-Small covariate perturbations change the loss after transformation $T$ by at most $L_T$ times the perturbation size.
+Small covariate perturbations change the loss after transformation $T$ by at most $L_\ell$ times the perturbation size.
 The stability guarantees that small input fluctuations do not lead to extremely large changes in loss.
 (A3) further bounds the discrepancy between the minority loss and the majority loss.
 This condition requires that the loss function $\ell_f$ is roughly symmetric in expectation under the majority distribution $\mathcal P_0$ and the minority distribution $\mathcal P_1$ up to an error bound $\varepsilon_h$.
 This property also extends to the synthetic majority distribution $\tilde{\mathcal P}_0$ and its transformation $(\tilde{\mathcal P}_0)_{\#T}$.
 It ensures that the transformation does not introduce excessive bias into loss evaluation across the two distributions.
-Under these assumptions, we now establish a high-probability upper bound for $|\hat\Delta_1 - \hat\Delta_0|$.
+Under these assumptions, we now establish a high-probability upper bound for $|\widehat\Delta_1 - \widehat\Delta_0|$.
+Denote $\varepsilon_{\rm BT} = 2L_\ell\varepsilon_T + 2\varepsilon_h$ as the bias-transfer error.